oopsmonk/documentation/getting-started/1.2/the-tangle/transaction-types.md

 ## Value transactions

-Value transactions either withdraw IOTA tokens from an address or they deposit them into an address.
+Value transactions can withdraw IOTA tokens from an address, deposit them into an address, or send from/to multiple in/outputs from one transaction.

 As well as the checks for zero-value transactions, nodes must carry out the following extra checks on these transactions to make sure that the sender actually owns the IOTA tokens and that no additional tokens are ever created: